SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 An advanced tool for edge detection is the Canny Edge Detection Filter.
 This filter computes the edges using a Canny Edge Detection Filter, which involves smoothing the image with a Gaussian filter, calculating the second directional derivatives of the smoothed image, and performing a non-maximum supression to find the correct extrema.
 The hysteresis thresholding is then applied to the gradient magnitude of the smoothed image to find and link edges.
 A demonstration of the Canny Edge Detection Filter will be done on the CT image that was taken on the 15 year old pediatric patient.
 The file can be found in the SCIRun datasets (see [Software Requirements](#software-requirements)).
 We will be working with the CTbrain50.NRRD data file.

 To use the Canny edge detection filter on the volume, first select the Canny edge detection tool from the Advanced Filters menu.
 In the tools window, the Canny edge detection tool will appear, allowing you to select the layer to run the filter on, as well as a distance slider.
 The distance slider sets the variance for the Gaussian smoothing algorithm.
-Below, there is a slider to set the threshold for hysteresis thresholding to find and link edges ([Figure 18](figure18)).
+Below, there is a slider to set the threshold for hysteresis thresholding to find and link edges ([Figure 18](fig-canny-before)).

-:::{figure-md} figure18
+:::{figure-md} fig-canny-before

 ![CannyBefore](Seg3DTutorial_figures/CannyBefore.png)

 Figure 18: Brain data before Canny edge detection.
 :::

 The distance is the distance between edges, and the threshold is the pixel intensity threshold for distinguishing edges.
 Select the distance as 4 and the threshold as 40.
-When the layer, distance and threshold have been selected, run the filter to create a new layer with the Canny edges displayed ([Figure 19](figure19)).
+When the layer, distance and threshold have been selected, run the filter to create a new layer with the Canny edges displayed ([Figure 19](fig-canny-after)).
 Note the detection of edges between dense bone matter and less dense matter.

-:::{figure-md} figure19
+:::{figure-md} fig-canny-after

 ![CannyAfter](Seg3DTutorial_figures/CannyAfter.png)